Bela Lugosi: Typecasting

 Through his association with Dracula (in which he appeared with minimal makeup, using his natural, heavily accented voice), Lugosi found himself typecast as a horror villain in films such as Murders in the Rue Morgue (1932), The Black Cat (1934) and The Raven (1935) for Universal, and the independent White Zombie (1932).
-His accent, while a part of his image, limited the type of role he could play.

-Lugosi did attempt to break type by auditioning for other roles.
+Lugosi auditioned for many roles in an attempt to break from typecasting.
 He lost out to Lionel Barrymore for the role of Grigori Rasputin in Rasputin and the Empress (also 1932); C. Henry Gordon for the role of Surat Khan in Charge of the Light Brigade (1936), and Basil Rathbone for the role of Commissar Dimitri Gorotchenko in Tovarich (1937), a role Lugosi had played on stage.
 He played the elegant, somewhat hot-tempered General Nicholas Strenovsky-Petronovich in International House (1933).